talalahn/the-smoothie-queen/pages/README.md

 This next.js-project includes the following functionalities:

 - User registration, login (with session tokens), logout function
+- Complex state management
-- Game engine built from scratch
+- Game loop engine

 ## List of technologies used